The User Research Process

 • What are the anticipated outcomes of this research?
 What would success look like for you?

-Pro tip: Once I determine research is, in fact, needed around a particular area, I’ll involve my team by hosting a brainstorm session where we start to tease apart facts, opinions & guesses related to the research area.
-This helps us to think holistically about any existing research we can use and gives us a chance to think broadly about the problem space before jumping into a specific method. – Roberta Dombrowski, VP of User Research at User Interviews
+Pro tip: A brainstorm session can help tease apart facts, opinions & guesses related to the research area.
+This helps organizations to think holistically about any existing research and gives research teams a chance to think broadly about the problem space before jumping into a specific method.
+Check out our Free Research Template library for a sample Study Plan to help you get started.

 Conduct stakeholder interviews